pxheim/zettelkasten/book-martin-2021-clean-craftsmanship.md

 Estimates based on an end date is a lie.
 Even if you _need_ to make a deadline, it just encourages lying about the estimate to ensure you meet the deadline.

 When estimating, add a fudge factor.
 Something you multiply your estimates by to account for all the things you forget to account for.
 This might seem odd, but indeed it's often quite accurate.
-If something is very
+If something is very complicated, you can double the fudge factor.
+Estimates are called estimates because they are wrong.

+Learn a new language every year, and pick the weird ones.
+But not just that, you should learn different frameworks, different processes and different methodologies as well.